Angelica Cortez

 Membership Associate

-Dyane is pleased to join the SAA team as Membership Associate.
+Dyane is pleased to serve the SAA team as Membership Associate.
 She is overjoyed to be able to support the organization which has supported her for most of her lifetime.
 Dyane completed long-term Suzuki Piano training in San Diego and has been actively teaching and pursuing ongoing professional development since 1982.
 She currently lives in Colorado and enjoys water sports and visiting with her three grandchildren.

 Dr. Andrew J. Braddock